sebarmano/sebarmano.github.io/source/blog/2016-03-07-was-attribute-validations.html.md

 That seems to work fine until we have to deal with the situation of having to _update_ a record with all the tickets given.
 For example this can happen as administrators trying to fix an error in one of the purchased quantity.
-For example we want to fix a ticket record of 8 total tickets (and 8 given).
+We want to fix a ticket record of 8 total tickets (and 8 given).
 The record to update is going to validate with the `tickets available` method from above.
 However, the count `remaining - quantity < 0` will return _always_ a negative value, as the remaining tickets is 0 (we had 8 tickets given, all the available ones).
 Therefore the validation doesn't pass and we are not able to update the record anymore.

 Basically, the problem here is that we want to _replace_ the quantity of tickets given, but our validation is taking into account the quantity of tickets